 Nancy joined the MennoHomes board in 2011 after retiring from her position as Associate Executive Director of Project Ploughshares after more than 30 years of service.

 Nancy has a certificate in nonprofit and voluntary sector management from Ryerson University in Toronto.
-In addition to serving as chair of MennoHomes, Nancy is currently the chair of the Grand Philharmonic Choir and treasurer of the World Federalist Movement – Canada.
+In addition to serving as chair of MennoHomes, Nancy is currently the chair of the Grand Philharmonic Choir, treasurer of the World Federalist Movement Canada, and chair of the Centre for Security Governance.

 Chip joined the MennoHomes board in 2014.
-He is currently self-employed as a renovator.
+He is currently employed as a counsellor with Interfaith Community Counselling in New Hamburg.

 He became aware of the need for affordable housing while employed by The Working Centre in a position that supported the persistently homeless population in Kitchener.
 Prior to joining MennoHomes, he served on the board of directors at the House of Friendship.